mehtasankets/my-ramblings/content/blog/mentoring-docker-week-1/index.md

 A good analogy for VM vs Containers: Stand-alone houses (completely isolated) vs Apartments (shared plumbing, electricity, security, etc.)

 #### 2. How to make sure that the application you wrote works fine on friend's computer or works in production environment?
-Intention here was to understand compatibility issues which will help understand the power of Docker.
+Intention here was to understand compatibility issues which will help understand the power of Docker and why is it really required.
 * README file with instructions
   * What if someone miss to run a command?
 * Shell script to run all the instructions in README